 True collaboratives are not just forums for idea-sharing; they are powerful accountability levers for organizations committed to measuring their performance and achieving tangible individual and collective goals.
 A member-driven collaborative working to accelerate fully inclusive gender equity in healthcare leadership will positively impact organizational culture change faster than any single tool or technique.
 To find out more information about how to join The Equity Collaborative, contact us.

-These members joined in 2019 and have made a 3-year commitment to be a part of the Collaborative.
+These members and have made a 3-year commitment to be a part of the Collaborative.